indrajit912/HowTo/guides/git_workflow_setup.md

    - Add it to GitHub:
      GitHub > Settings > SSH and GPG Keys > New SSH Key

+9. **Test your SSH setup with GitHub**
+    - After adding your key and updating ~/.ssh/config, run this command:
+      ```bash
+      ssh -T git@github.com
+      ```
+      If it's working correctly, you'll see a message like:
+      ```bash
+      Hi your-username!
+You've successfully authenticated, but GitHub does not provide shell access.
+      ```
 ---

 ## Local Workflow